adarshraj99/ML-DL.md/processes & keywords.md

 #### Image segmentation:
-a computer vision technique that involves dividing a digital image into multiple distinct regions or segments, where each pixel within a segment shares similar characteristics like color, texture, or brightness, allowing for detailed analysis of objects within an image by assigning a label to each pixel.
+a computer vision technique that involves **dividing a digital image into multiple segments, where each pixel within a segment shares similar characteristics like color, texture, or brightness**, allowing for detailed analysis of objects within an image by assigning a label to each pixel.
 It's like creating a "map" of the image by identifying and separating different parts of it.
 Unlike object detection which identifies objects within an image, image segmentation assigns a class label to each individual pixel, providing a more precise outline of objects.
 Techniques for Image segmentation:
-Thresholding: Simple method where pixels are classified based on intensity values exceeding a set threshold.
+**Thresholding**: Simple method where pixels are classified based on intensity values exceeding a set threshold.
-Clustering algorithms: Grouping pixels with similar features using techniques like K-means clustering.
+**Clustering algorithms**: Grouping pixels with similar features using techniques like **K-means clustering**.
-Region growing: Expanding regions from seed points based on pixel similarity.
+**Region growing**: Expanding regions from seed points based on pixel similarity.
 CNNs are widely used for Image segmentation.

 #### Significance test:
-a statistical method used to determine whether an observed effect (like a relationship between features and target variable) is likely due to a real phenomenon or simply random chance
+a statistical method used to determine whether an observed effect (like a relationship between features and target variable) is likely due to a real phenomenon or simply random chance.

 #### Overfitting: